noctarius/timescaledb-event-streamer/README.md

 are commonly distributed through a messaging connector, such as Kafka, NATS, or similar.

+_**Attention:** This software is in prototyping / alpha stage and not meant for production usage.
+No guarantees on the functionality are given._

 # Getting Started

 `timescaledb-event-streamer` requires the [Go runtime (version 1.20+)](https://go.dev/doc/install)